My Journey Through India’s Ancient Wisdom to AI

 The 20th century brought a quieter revolution — one of logic, mathematics, and code.
 Charles Babbage imagined the first mechanical computer in the 1800s.
 Alan Turing later taught machines to think — his work becoming the foundation for Artificial Intelligence.
 John von Neumann designed the architecture that still powers our computers, smartphones, and the digital age.

 And at the heart of every byte and every calculation lies zero — the ancient Indian creation that turned thought into technology.
-The language of Aryabhata now runs every digital device on the planet.

 “From the silence of zero to the hum of algorithms — the story of modernity is still the story of the mind.”